-Form 10-Q

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal quarter ended February 28, 2006

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission File Number: 1-11869

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 13-3362547 (I.R.S.
-Employer Identification No.)

-(Zip Code)

-601 Merritt 7, Norwalk, Connecticut (Address of principal executive office)

-Registrant's telephone number, including area code: (203) 810-1000

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act).
-Large Accelerated Filer 🖾 Accelerated Filer 🗆 Non-Accelerated Filer 🗆

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵

-The total number of shares of the registrant's Common Stock, \$.01 par value, outstanding on February 28, 2006, was 48,678,791.
+Form 10 0-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OF 1934 R 15(d) OF THE SECURITIES EXCHANGE ACT OF For the fiscal quarter end led May 31, 2006 OR TRANSITION REPORT PURSUANT TO SECTION 13 O R 15(d) OF THE SECURITIES EXCHANGE ACT OF Commission File Nun nber: 1-11869 Pelaware (State or other jurisdiction of incorporation or organization) 601 Merritt 7, Norwalk, Connecticut (Address of principal executive office) (Zip Code) Registrant's telephone number, includ ling area code: (203) 810-1000 he pr he pa ndica arge te by check mark whether the registrant (1) has filed all reports required to be fileceding 12 months (or for such shorter period that the registrant was required to st 90 days.
+Yes ⊠ No □ It by check mark whether the registrant is a large accelerated filer, an accelerated accelerated filer" in Rule 12b-2 of the Exchange Act.
+Accelerated Filer ⊠ Accelerated Filer □ Non-Accelerated Filer □ file such reports), and (2) has been subject to such filing requirements for ndica te by check mark whether the registrant is a shell company (as defined in Rule 2 12b-2 of the Exchange Act).
+Yes □ No ⊠ Γhe to otal number of shares of the registrant's Common Stock, \$.01 par value, outstand ding on May 31, 2006, was 48,834,824.

-FactSet Research Systems Inc. Form 10-Q Table of Contents
+FactSet Research Systems Inc. Form 10-Q

+Table of Contents

-Part I FINANCIAL INFORMATION Page Item 1 Financial Statements Consolidated Statements of Income for the three and six months ended February 28, 2006 and 2005 3 Consolidated Statements of Financial Condition as of February 28, 2006 and August 31, 2005 4 Consolidated Statements of Cash Flows for the six months ended February 28, 2006 and 2005 5 Notes to the Consolidated Financial Statements 6 Item 2 Management's Discussion and Analysis of Financial Condition and Results of Operations 21 Item 3 Quantitative and Qualitative Disclosures About Market Risk 32 Item 4 Controls and Procedures 32 Part II OTHER INFORMATION Item 2 Unregistered Sales of Equity Securities and Use of Proceeds 33 Item 6 Exhibits 33 Signature 34 2
+Part I FINANCIAL INFORMATION rage Item 1.
+Financial Statements Consolidated Statements of Income for the three and nine months ended May 31, 2006 and 2005 3 Consolidated Statements of Financial Condition as of May 31, 2006 and August 31, 2005 4 Consolidated Statements of Cash Flows for the nine months ended May 31, 2006 and 2005 5 Notes to the Consolidated Financial Statements ( Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 21 Item 3.
+Quantitative and Qualitative Disclosures About Market Risk 32 Item 4.
+Controls and Procedures 33 Part II OTHER INFORMATION Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds 34 Item 6.
+Exhibits 34 Signature 35